seanjgildea/SoftwareEngineeringNotes/awsdeveloperassociate.md

   - Write through: Update cache whenever change to db.
 Data never stale but cache penalty
 - DynamoDB has a TTL attribute to define when items in a table expire / auto deleted
 - DynamoDB GSI and LSI (including its RCU and WCU relationship with the base table)
+- DynamoDB offers fully managed Encryption at rest

-# CodePipeline, CodeDeploy, CodeCommit, CodeBuild
+# CodePipeline, CodeDeploy, CodeCommit, CodeBuild, Codestar

+- Codedeploy uses appspec files for configuration (specifies lambda function version to deploy)
 - CodePipeline creates an S3 artifact bucket and default SSE-KMS keys.
 Data is encrypted at rest.
 - Client-side encryption with KMS and You needed to know the sequence
 - Plenty of questions on the different services.
 Definitely know what role each service plays
 - Know SAM and examples of build and deploy scripts
 - create-project / update-project commands run a build with a source location of the build
+- Codestar is used for creating, managing and working with software development projects using templates.

 # X-Ray